devops329/devops/instruction/serviceTesting/serviceTesting.md

 We can now apply what we have learned about unit testing by creating a simple HTTP service and driving our testing of the service with [Jest](https://jestjs.io/) and a service testing helper package called [SuperTest](https://www.testim.io/blog/supertest-how-to-test-apis-like-a-pro/).

-The example HTTP service is a simple Express based service called `City`, that provides the following endpoints.
+The example HTTP service is a simple Express-based service called `City`, that provides the following endpoints.

 - **Login**: Sets an authorization token
 - **List cities**: Returns a list of city names and their populations